 The only people that I know of so far who actually paid the Russians any money were Hillary Clinton, who paid a British spy to give Russians money to try to get dirt on Trump.

-And so, you know, I think the thing is is if there was any semblance of fairness, Mueller should now be turning his attention to Hillary Clinton and Hillary Clinton's collusion with the Russians.
+And so, you know, I think the thing is, is if there was any semblance of fairness, Mueller should now be turning his attention to Hillary Clinton and Hillary Clinton's collusion with the Russians.

-Because obviously to me it is.
+Because obviously, to me, it is.

 It's always been.

-I've I've always thought the whole thing was sour grapes.
+I've always thought the whole thing was sour grapes.

-It was the the Clinton people and Obama.
+It was the Clinton people and Obama.

-They said, you know, at the very end, we're gonna get Trump one another, we're gonna spread all this uh gossipy salacious stuff that we paid for from the Russians.
+They said, you know, at the very end, we're going to get Trump one another.

 And so that's what this has been about.

-They they thought they deserved a win.
+They thought they deserved to win.

-But the bottom line is is Mueller has to make a decision when he's done, and there's got to be a decision made where he's gonna make a sitting president testify.
+And there's got to be a decision made where he's going to make a sitting president testify.

 I don't think any good lawyer would ever let that happen.